Read This First

 Prompt 2: To what degree do contradictory meanings contribute to the disuse of a word such as we see with the word sanction?

-The section turns on Factors Contributing to Disuse Due to Contradictory Meanings and Impact of Contradictory Meanings.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Factors Contributing to Disuse Due to Contradictory Meanings and Impact of Contradictory Meanings in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Factors Contributing to Disuse Due to Contradictory Meanings distinct from Impact of Contradictory Meanings.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Factors Contributing to Disuse Due to Contradictory Meanings distinct from Impact of Contradictory Meanings.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Ambiguity